 Best cards for buying groceries at specific stores

 The card does charge a higher-than-average APR (annual percentage rate), so make sure you pay off your balance in full each month to avoid costly interest fees.
 Plus, the card is a store card, meaning it can only be used at Target stores and Target.com.
-But because it’s a store card, you may be more likely to qualify for it than other cards.
-The REDcard requires you to have a “fair” credit score.
+But because it's a store card, you may be more likely to qualify for it than other cards.
+The Target Circle Card requires you to have a "fair" credit score.

-Check out our full Target REDcard review.
+Check out our full Target Circle Card review.

 Prime Visa